 Yes.
 Once you apply to your program, you will receive access to the Matrix learning platform online.
 There, you will have a self-paced review section and practice assessment that will prepare you in advance of the assessment.
 This practice must be completed before the assessment is made available in Matrix.

 - The Advanced Programming and Math Assessment can be taken a total of three times within a year.

 - If you score a 69 or lower, you will need to retake the assessment a second time.
 Study materials can be provided.

-- If you fail the second attempt, you will have to wait one month before taking your third attempt.
-If this happens, we recommend that you speak to your Enrollment Guide about the next steps.
+- If you fail the second attempt, we recommend that you speak to your Enrollment Guide about the next steps.

 Once you’ve applied, you will have access to an online learning platform, called Matrix, that will provide helpful instructional videos and a self-evaluation to prepare you for the test.

 No, to ensure our students are best prepared for their respective programs and coursework, Full Sail University requires this specific assessment.

 You can take the Advanced Programming and Math Assessment from home using our Matrix platform.
 Your admission rep will be able to help you with the information, including a link to the Matrix platform, how to set up your account, etc.